-College Guild is a small, grassroots education nonprofit serving prisoners which was founded in 2001 by two people who had been closely involved with incarcerated people and were interested in issues tied to mass incarceration.
+College Guild was Founded in 2001 by two people who had been closely involved with incarcerated people and were interested in issues tied to mass incarceration.

 Our mission is to provide free correspondence courses that connect incarcerated people with a community beyond prison walls, fostering mutual respect through a shared passion for learning.
 Research has shown that incarcerated people who have participated in prison education programs have a 50%-reduced chance of returning to prison.